TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 ## Section 2 - Ansible Setup

+Here you should have 2 Virtual/physical machines setup with the same version of Ubuntu 22.04.
+The best thing to do is identify their ip addresses.
+If you followed the Terraform

 With our virtual machines online and running, we can start by setting up the ma